 Except am not the same person.

 When I was growing up I fought with every bit of me, everything culture related, I wanted development.
-Me like many Africans, development means stripping everything Africa related.
+Me like many Africans, development means stripping away from everything Africa related.
 Removing all sorts of culture.

 Here is the thing that I have discovered, I carry my mom and dad’s gene, I have their identity.
-I was born in Tanzania, African from Bena parents, I carry the history, the lessons, the way of life and everything else that I doesn’t come to my mind as culture related.
+I was born in Tanzania, African from Bena parents, I carry the history, the lessons, the way of life and everything else that doesn’t come to my mind as culture related.